-Fontana Man Arrested for Fatally Shooting His Friend During Argument: Police
+Fontana Man Fatally Shot His Friend During Argument Over Front Passenger’s Seat: Police

 They got into the argument over the seating arrangement when the car’s driver got into his seat, the Police Department said.

+Orozco allegedly pulled out a handgun and shot his friend in the chest.
+Police were called to the scene at 9:54 p.m.

-Wilson was transported to a hospital where he died from his injuries.
+They found Wilson “in the streets,” a police news release stated.
+He was transported to a hospital where he died from his injuries.

-Orozco was found and arrested on Monday in San Clemente, authorities said.
+Orozco was identified as a suspect, then found and arrested on Monday in San Clemente, authorities said.

 San Bernardino County jail inmate records indicated Orozco is being held on suspicion of murder.